Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-48.
 General fee requirements.

-All fees are nonrefundable and shall not be prorated.
-The date on which the fee is received by the department or its agent will determine whether the fee is on time.
-Checks or money orders shall be made payable to the Treasurer of Virginia.
+All fees are nonrefundable and will not be prorated.
+The date on which the fee is received by the department or the department's agent will determine whether the fee is on time.
+Checks or money orders must be made payable to the Treasurer of Virginia.

 Statutory Authority